 The algorithm is given as Algorithm 1.
-It uses registers A', B', and C plus a bit r to detect even-numbered rounds.
+It uses registers A', B', and C plus a bit r to detect evennumbered rounds.

-Lemma 7 The COMPARE algorithm (Algorithm 1) returns the correct answer with high probability after executing at most $O(\log n)$ microcode operations.
+Lemma 9 Algorithm 1 returns the correct answer with high probability after executing at most $O(\log n)$ microcode operations.